ronaldoussoren/pyobjc/pyobjc-core/Doc/api/module-objc.rst

    .. method:: __metadata__

       Returns a copy of the metadata dictionary for the selector.

-      .. todo:: insert link to metadata description
+See the :doc:`metadata system documentation </metadata/manual>` for more information.

 .. class:: ivar([name[, type[, isOutlet]]])